Easy Pudding Trifle

 Divide the pudding into two bowls and add blue food coloring.
 Make sure both the puddings are a different shade (one should be dark blue and one should be light blue).

-Pour some dark blue velvet pudding in a small cup.
+Then, assemble everything.
+Add dark blue pudding at the bottom of a small glass cup.
 Add some mini marshmallows on the top.
-Then, pour some light blue velvet pudding on top of the marshmallows.
+Toss some blueberries.
+Then, spread some light blue pudding on top of all that.